Modelling the soil

 Soil moisture

 Soil moisture is a measure of the water content within the ground.
-It is commonly expressed as a percentage of the soil water content compared with the water that the ground could hold when fully saturated.
 The evaluation and prediction of soil moisture is important as this governs the efficiency of evapotranspiration from vegetation.
 Thus:

 • If soil moisture content is too little (below the Permanent Wilting Point, PWP) the soil is dry.
 The plant cannot extract any more water and dies.